 – Drainage from the cargo hold of living animals; or other wastewaters when mixed with the drainages of such spaces

 The Grey Water produced on Ship comprises of:

-– Waste generated from drainage of dishwasher and washbasin in the galley
+– Waste generated from the drainage of dishwasher and washbasin in the galley

-– Waste generated from drainage of cabin showers, bath and washbasin drains
+– Waste generated from the drainage of cabin showers, bath and washbasin drains

 – Wastewater from interior deck drains